trevormil/bitbadges-docs/for-developers/authenticating-with-bitbadges/verification/verification-flow.md

 For ownership requirements, you should specify them via **options.ownershipRequirements**.
 Alternatively, you could self check requirements yourself.

 For claims, you must specify the **claimId**.
-If it is a non-indexed claim, you can just use the **simulateClaim** option to simulate and check criteria at verify time.
+If it is a non-indexed (on-demand) claim, you can just use the **simulateClaim** option to simulate and check criteria at verify time.
 Alternatively, you can use the **checkClaimedMinOnce** flag to see if the user to be signed in has at least one successful claim for that ID.
 If you need more advanced checks than just >= 1 successful claim or passes simulation, you will have to do that on your end.
 See the snippet below.

 ```typescript
 export interface VerifySIWBBOptions {